Applying for a Home

 - A willingness to partner with FVHFH and the community

 — all without racial or religious discrimination

 We take applicants that are from the Southern Fox Valley area**.
-You must be a resident of Kane County and have been living or working in the Southern Fox Valley area** for at least one year prior to submitting your application with us.
+You must reside or work in the Southern Fox Valley area** for at least one year prior to submitting your application with us.

 **Our territory for applicants is from Rt 64 - South to Rt 71 & Rt 59 - West to Somonauk Rd